marcomaggi/mmck-template/README.md

 both Ubuntu GNU+Linux  systems and OS X systems.
 The  package relies on `pkg-config` to find the dependencies installed on the system.

+The last time  the maintainer bothered to update this  paragraph: he had tested CHICKEN 5.0.0.

 ## License

 Copyright (c) 2019 Marco Maggi<br/>